ababik/trace/readme.md

 # Structural JavaScript Profiler

 `trace` is a JavaScript library for measuring code execution time.
-It provides a simple way to benchmark a code, allowing to measure the performance of individual functions and nested calls.
+It provides a simple way to benchmark code, allowing measurement of the performance of individual functions and nested calls.

-Wrap the code to benchmark with `on(label)` and `off(label)` functions.
+Wrap the code to benchmark with the `on(label)` and `off(label)` functions.
 ```
 trace.on("my function 1")
 // your code